balfieri/aws/README.md

 <pre>

 on_inst                                 # ssh to the instance
-on_inst cmd ...                         # ssh to the instance and run "cmd ..."
-to_inst src dst                         # scp src file or directory from this PC to dst on the instance fm_inst src dst                         # scp src file or directory from instance to dst on this PC
+on_inst cmd args...                     # ssh to the instance and run "cmd args..." to_inst src dst                         # scp src file or directory from this PC to dst on the instance fm_inst src dst                         # scp src file or directory from instance to dst on this PC
 </pre>